minaelee/sphinx/docs/source/index.rst

       ...
    ]

-You can see in the above example that, thanks to this extension, a copy button appears at the top right corner of the code snippet.
+Hover over the code snippet above to see the copy button appear.